jarle/jarle/README.md

 - 🌱 I’m currently learning:
   - OpenAI APIs and prompt engineering 🤖
-  - The React-based fullstack framework [Remix.run 💿](https://remix.run)
+  - The node.js fullstack framework AdonisJS
   - xstate for state management
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jarle-mathiesen/)